phalcon-orphanage/docs/en/upgrade.md

 - Added `Phalcon\Paginator\RepositoryInterface` for repository the current state of `paginator` and also optional sets the aliases for properties repository

 ## Router
+- Removed `getRewriteUri()`.
+The URI needs to be passed in the `handle` method of the application object.
-You can add `CONNECT`, `PURGE`, `TRACE` routes to the Router Group.
+- You can add `CONNECT`, `PURGE`, `TRACE` routes to the Router Group.
 They function the same as they do in the normal Router:

 ```php
 use Phalcon\Mvc\Router\Group;